 The schools will take attendance each class session beginning with the first day of scheduled classes.
-For programs with an add/drop period, the taking of attendance for a student enrolling during the add/drop period shall begin the first scheduled class session following the student's enrollment.
+For programs with an add/drop period, attendance for a student that enrolls during the add/drop period begins on the first scheduled class session after the student enrolls.

-In programs without an add/drop period, students registered for a class shall attend by the second scheduled class session or be withdrawn.
+For programs without an add/drop period, registered students shall attend by the second scheduled class session or be withdrawn.

-Faculty are responsible for monitoring student attendance and advising students who have been absent from their classes.
+The Faculty is responsible for monitoring student attendance and advising students who have been absent from their classes.